ecosoft-odoo/budgeting/budget_control_account_asset_management/readme/DESCRIPTION.md

-This module will allow assets to be configured to create move either "not affect budget" or not.
+This module allow assets to be configured to create move either "not affect budget" or not.